mandiayba/uc-tdm-as-d-docker/README.md

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically:
-* corpus/ subfolder contains a text sample that can be used as input.
+* corpus/ contains a text sample that can be used as input.
-* output/ is where the output data will be created
+* output/ is where the output of the workflow will be created.

 ## Run in command-line